anonhostpi/Auto-GPT-Wiki/Architecting.md

 This requires tight coordination.

+If you're interested to track progress (or involve) check out #re-arch channel on our Discord.

 If you're contributing to this project (e.g. have PRs stuck in the pipeline):
 - We're sorry to create suffering (but think this is for the Greater Good)
 - You're likely aware that the core is a mess and NEEDS re-architecting